The ultimate guide to Zendesk BI tools in 2026

 | Suite Enterprise | $169 | Advanced features like visual data alerts and custom agent roles |

-The true cost of external BI tools like Power BI
+Investment considerations for external BI tools like Power BI

-eesel AI's transparent pricing
+eesel AI's straightforward pricing

 | Plan | Effective /mo (Annual) | AI Interactions/mo | Key Features |